jmielkeway/ccos4rbpi_volume0/chapter01/logging.md

     va_end(va);
 }
 ```

-The public logging function begins by declaring a `writebuf` on the stack, cleaning it, and starting the variable arugments list.
+The public logging function begins by declaring a `struct writebuf` on the stack, cleaning it, and starting the variable arguments list.
 It then loops through each character of the given format string `fmt`.
-If the special `%` character is encountered, it grabs the next variable argument, and calls a corresponding function to write that argument into the `writebuf`.
+When encountering the special _%_ character, it grabs the next variable argument, and calls a corresponding function to write that argument into the `writebuf`.
 As each character is written to the buffer, we ask if the buffer is full.
-After the buffer has filled up, or after all the input has been processed into the buffer, the buffer is flushed, and the variable args list ended.
+After the buffer has filled up, or after all the input has been processed into the buffer, the buffer is flushed, and the variable arguments list released.

 ```C
 static int putstr(char *s, struct writebuf *w)
 {